raghaviraman/login-python-flask-MySQL/README.md

     1. Make sure your MySQL server in Xampp is up and running and Create the database "workspace"

+             * launch Xampp and Start Apache, MySQL service

+             * Click on MySQL service action admin or navigate to http://localhost/phpmyadmin

+             * Click on the option to Create a Database and input field to enter the database name "workspace" and hit Create button.

-    2. Import "worskpace.sql" file in workspace db created
+    2. Import "worskpace.sql" file in workspace database created

+             * Select the Import tab

+             * Click Browse, locate the workspace.sql file on directory and click Go

     3. Open Command Prompt, select the project directory with the command